 Our ordinary shares are listed on the NASDAQ Capital Market under the symbol "RWLK."
-The last reported sales price of our ordinary shares on January 14, 2020 was \$2.38 per ordinary share.
-The actual public offering price per unit or pre-funded unit, as the case may be, will be determined between us and the investors in the offering and may be at a discount to the current market price.
-Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final offering price.
+The last reported sales price of our ordinary shares on February 5, 2020 was \$1.48 per ordinary share.
 There is no established public trading market for the pre-funded warrants or common warrants, and we do not expect a market to develop.
 In addition, we do not intend to apply for a listing of the pre-funded warrants or common warrants on any national securities exchange or other nationally recognized trading system.

 We have retained H.C.
 Wainwright & Co., LLC to act as our exclusive placement agent, or the placement agent, in connection with the securities offered by this prospectus.
 The placement agent has agreed to use its reasonable best efforts to arrange for the sale of the securities offered by this prospectus.
 The placement agent is not purchasing or selling any of the securities we are offering and the placement agent is not required to arrange the purchase or sale of any specific number of securities or dollar amount.
 We have agreed to pay to the placement agent the placement agent fees set forth in the table below, which assumes that we sell all of the securities offered by this prospectus.
 See "Plan of Distribution" on page 114 of this prospectus for more information regarding these arrangements.
-We may sell fewer than all of the securities offered hereby, which may significantly reduce the amount of proceeds received by us, and investors in this offering will not receive a refund in the event that we do not sell an amount of securities sufficient to pursue the business goals outlined in this prospectus.
-In addition, because there is no escrow account and no minimum offering amount in this offering, investors could be in a position where they have invested in us, but we are unable to fulfill our objectives due to a lack of interest in this offering.
-This offering will terminate on , 2020, unless this offering is fully subscribed before that date or we decide to terminate this offering prior to that date.